Transitioning from MLA Style (Handbook, 8th ed., 2016)

 Remaining part of identifier may be all numbers, all letters, or combination of letters and numbers.

-Beginning March 1, 2017, APA changed the format of the DOI to begin with https://doi.org/
+APA style 7th edition continues with the following format of the DOI to begin with https://doi.org/

-Even though some databases and journals may not use the current format, researchers & students are expected to follow the current standard format in their APA references.
+Researchers & students are expected to follow the current standard format for the DOI in their APA references.